6vx/kitebot721/src/lib/pages/quotes.md

 >
 > **E.Hunt**
 >
-> *I remember walking to G-main one cold night   r  alizing that I was an inevitable expression of the universe.*
+> *I remember walking to G-main one cold night realizing that I was an inevitable expression of the universe.*

 > There has never been peace without first a great suffering, the greater the suffering, the greater the peace.
 >